RoseCityRobotics/common_platform/docs/source/setup/host_and_software.md

 git stash
 ```

-Update the Git remote for the public repo so you don't need credentials:
+Update the Git remote for the public repo so you don't need credentials.
+You should only need to do this step once.

 ```bash
 git remote set-url origin "https://github.com/RoseCityRobotics/common_platform.git"